 END

-After creating the trigger, if we try to perform the INSERT operation without even specifying the ID column value, the trigger will execute.
-And the trigger will automatically increment the ID value.
+After creating the trigger, if we try to perform the INSERT operation without specifying the ID column value, the trigger will execute and automatically increment the ID value.

 Here is the INSERT operation that we will perform on the table in SQL Server.